Are You Arch Ready?

 * Please note: Assessments will not be distributed for the college specific events (i.e. Terry, FACS, and College of Education).

-- After attending 5 or more events, complete the final Arch Ready survey by April 14.
-A UGA Career Center staff member will verify your attendance and contact you by April 25 to confirm your completion of the program.
+- After attending 5 or more events, click here to complete the final Arch Ready survey by April 21st.
+A UGA Career Center staff member will verify your attendance and contact you prior to finals to confirm your completion of the program.

 Ready to Complete the Certificate?